InstaPy/instapy-docker/README.md

 <br>`docker rm instapy`
 * Display InstaPy output logs
 <br>`docker logs -f instapy` or `docker logs --tail 50 -f $(docker ps -a | grep instapy | cut -d " " -f 1)`
+* Using specific version of InstaPy
+<br>By default, you will use the latest version of InstaPy.
+For some reasons, if you want to run a specific version you could with adapting the starting command (see above) by replacing both `latest` with the desire released version of InstaPy.
+It will then start a container of InstaPy with the corresponding version.

 ## Running InstaPy with docker-compose <a name="docker-compose"></a>